fdrio/fdrio.github.io/_posts/2024-08-25-analysis-of-the-tower-of-hanoi.markdown

 ---
 {%- include mathjax.html -%}
 # Introduction:
-The goal is to then move the disks in rod $A$ to rod $B$ with the following rules:
+For the tower of hanoi puzzle the goal is to move the disks in rod $A$ to rod $B$ with the following rules:

 1. Only a single disk can be moved at a time.
 2. Only a disk from the top of a stack can be moved and it must be placed on top of another stack or an empty rod.